61106960/ForwardShell/README.md

 Shell:> ?
 [?]
 ForwardShell - Internal Commands:

-  ?set                    Change Bind- and RervseShell parameters, like LHOST, LPORT and Shell type ?start                  Start a ForwardShell shell module ?start -m {module}      Start a specific shell module; available modules are Upgrade, RevShell and BindShell ?resume                 Resumes an existing shell on the target
+  ?set                    Change Bind- and ReverseShell parameters, like LHOST, LPORT and Shell type ?start                  Start a ForwardShell shell module ?start -m {module}      Start a specific shell module; available modules are Upgrade, RevShell and BindShell ?resume                 Resumes an existing shell on the target